crowding/ansible-role-audio/index.md

 the web.

-Another way to do this might be to use a Bluetooth adapter that is a small sound card of its own.
+Another way to do this might be to use a Bluetooth adapter that is a small sound card of its own, which I happen to have laying around.
+It's a bit of a bain to connect this one up though.

 ## Web control panel?